 During digestion, the stomach contracts and empties food into the small intestine.
 Gastroparesis occurs when the stomach does not empty properly.
-One article states that gastroparesis can cause the following symptoms:
+One

 Common causes of gastroparesis include diabetes, medications, and surgery.
 However, sometimes doctors cannot determine the exact cause.

 A bowel obstruction happens when the intestines become wholly or partially blocked.
 This prevents food from traveling through the digestive system.
-According to one report, blockage of the bowel can cause the following symptoms:
+According to

 - abdominal pain